hlimpias/sturdy-octo-train/Submitting-Card-Sets.md

 I'll give everything a once-over before running it through the database, and can fix up minor issues quickly myself.

+### Updating after submission

+If you're just adding new cards, it's as simple as sending in more SQL with the card text.
+If you want to remove or edit existing cards, it's a bit more complicated and would be best done with just the text of the cards to remove, and the old and new text of cards to edit.
+This is a more manual process and will take a bit more of my time.

 # Advanced version

 The specific DB engine for the SQL is Postgres.
 Card text allows HTML, and all characters that would be required to be escaped in HTML (i.e. &amp;lt;, &amp;amp;, etc.) must be so escaped in the database.
 You can use any other entity you wish.
 Of course <br> works.
 I would advise against complex formatting as the column is only `text character varying(255)`.